Transform Your Business with Grow Branding!

 The most common mistakes are predictable:

-Many teams also chase myths.
+Many teams chase myths.
 They look for a secret generative engine optimization trick instead of doing the steady work that lasts: cleaner structure, clearer entities, better internal linking, stronger proof, and more content worth citing.
-That is often the difference between brands that get mentioned once in a while and brands that show up consistently.

 List your target prompts.
 Benchmark your top competitors.
 Record your current mention rate, citation rate, and AI share of voice.
 Review technical basics, indexing, schema, author signals, and page structure on your most important commercial pages.